SouthGreenPlatform/trainings/_pages/ont-virus.md

 </td>
 <td>
 <h1> Introduction to Oxford Nanopore Technology data analyses for metaviromics</h1><br />
-This course offers an introduction to ONT data analysis.
+This course offers an introduction to ONT data analysis with a focus in virus reconstruction.

-It includes 5 issues: basecalling, reads quality control, taxonomic assignation with diamond, kaiju and kraken2 and assemblies and polishing/correction.
+It includes 4 issues: basecalling, reads quality control, taxonomic assignation (diamond, kaiju and kraken2) and assemblies (incuding polishing/correction).
 </td>
 </tr>
 </table>